ravelus/AbstractDataTypeLibrary/README.md

 # AbstractDataTypeLibrary
-Library that contains several abstract data types along with their unit tests.
-In addition to that, some sorting algorithms are implemented.
-This project was born as a Kata exercise in .NET
+Library that contains several abstract data types along with their unit tests:

+* ArrayList
+* LinkedList
+* Set
+* B-Tree
+* Queue
+* Stack
+* ...

+In addition to that, some sorting algorithms are implemented:

+* Bubble sort
+* Merge sort
+* Selection sort
+* Insert sort
+* Quick sort

+This project was born as a Kata exercise in .NET, to test TDD and some basic algorithm.